westonludeke/mexico-capitals-quiz/README.md

 # Mexico Capitals Quiz

+## Update

+I originally built this project before studying at Launch School.
+As I near the completion of Launch School's core curriculum, I'm currently working on rebuild of this project from the ground up.
+At the moment, it is still a work in progress.

 ## What this is:

 I built a quiz in JavaScript to test users on the capitals of the 31 Mexican states.
 I built this project while learning two dimensional arrays as part of the Treehouse "Beginning JavaScript" course.
 [You can click here to view the project live, via GitHub Pages](https://westonludeke.github.io/mexico-capitals-quiz/)